AccountingAssociate of Applied Science Degree (AAS)

 Introduction to individual tax laws (as opposed to business tax laws).
 Includes preparation of individual income tax forms using text and/or web based sites or income tax software.
 PLEASE NOTE: This class is typically offered every quarter (typical class offerings may change depending on student enrollment and other factors).

-Basic principles, practices and governmental regulations (federal, Washington state and local) involved in business tax accounting.
-Includes filing returns, record-keeping, tax planning, registrations and business licenses.
-Prereq: ACCT 120 or ACCT& 202 (N) or instructor permission.
+Basic principles, practices, and governmental regulations (Federal, Washington State and local) involved in business tax accounting.
+Includes filing returns, record-keeping, tax planning, and business registrations and licenses.
+Prereq: ACCT 110 or ACCT&201

 In CWE 110, students apply theory and skills learned in previously completed courses to their internship work site.
 Students write learning objectives, participate in online discussions, have performance evaluations, and share/reflect on their experiences through oral presentation and a final essay.
 Hybrid course meets 2x during the quarter.
 Read instructor notes for meeting dates and times.
 Credits variable (2-3).
 Prerequisite: CWE 101 or Instructor permission.